jacruzca/bloomtech-ai-course-homeworks/lesson-1-llms/README.md

 ## Acknowledgments

 Thank you to all contributors for their efforts in improving this project.
 Your contributions help make the project better and more accessible to all users.

+## Recent Updates

+- Updated function documentation in the README to improve clarity.
+- Added features and installation instructions to enhance usability for new users.

+This updated README now reflects the recent changes made in the code, ensuring that instructors and contributors have a clear understanding of the project and its functionalities.